Goderich, Sierra Leone

-Goderich is an affluent neighborhood in the west end of Freetown, Sierra Leone's capital.
+Goderich is an affluent suburb in the west end of Freetown, Sierra Leone's capital.
 Goderich lies about 13 miles (20 kilometers) from downtown Freetown.
 Goderich had a population 19,209 in the 2004 census Goderich has a high standard of living and is the wealthiest neighborhood in Freetown.

 Notable current residents of Goderich include a former president of Sierra Leone, Ernest Bai Koroma, and a former vice president of Sierra Leone, Solomon Berewa.